MagnusThor/demolishedPlayer/readme.md

-# demolishedPlayer 1.0.0
+# demolishedPlayer 1.0.1

 ## Abstract

-At a total weight excluding your custom vertex, and fragment shader code demolishedPlayer has a minified weight of less than 500 bytes .
+At a total weight excluding your custom vertex, and fragment shader code demolishedPlayer has a minified weight of less than 500 bytes.

 You are able to attach your own shader as well as provide 1-n textures and provide audio in any format you prefer.

-In this case it will of coz exceed that size :-)
+Navigate to https://magnusthor.github.io/demolishedPlayer/ to see an example.

   *Enjoy*

+## Install

+Just clone repo, copy files  or what ever you want, it is quite simple.

 ## How to set up at player